standardshub/markdown_guidelines/content/en/nuxtjs.md

 npm run dev
 ```

-The above command will build the `development` version of this project and run the web server making this web documentation available on your local machine at `http://localhost:3000/` address.
-Navigate your web browser to this URL and you should see the `nuxt/content` initial documentation page with the information:
+The above command will build the `development` version of this project and run a web server making this web documentation available on your local machine at `http://localhost:3000/` address.
+Navigate your web browser to this URL and you should see the `nuxt/content` initial documentation page:

 > Your documentation has been created successfully!

 ## Link Local with Upstream Repository

-> At this moment you have created a local repository, e.g. `md2html_guidelines` and you want to sync this content with the upstream repository, `https://github.com/jpradocueva/md2html_guidelines.git`, which was created in a separate step.
+> At this moment you have created a local repository, e.g. `markdown_guidelines` and you want to sync this content with the upstream repository, `https://github.com/jpradocueva/md2html_guidelines.git`, which was created in a separate step.

-Add the remote repository in GitHub as a remote `upstream`
+Add the remote repository in GitHub as a remote `origin`

-`git remote add upstream https://github.com/jpradocueva/md2html_guidelines.git`
+`git remote add origin https://github.com/jpradocueva/md2html_guidelines.git`

 Then, commit all the changes to your local host: